Measuring Height for Ambulatory Residents

 - Complete post-procedure safety (comfort check, bed low/locked if returning to bed, call light reachable) and perform hand hygiene.

-- Document height and report abnormal findings to nurse.
+- Document height (inches or millimeters per agency standard) and report abnormal findings to nurse.

 Common Errors